 This handsome young man, Bongani, loves English Literature class as well as music and graphic design!
 After having to drop out of school for a while due to the lack of fees, he is back in now and thriving!
 He's almost done with high school!
 He loves to make music and design logos...a very creative young man!

-Mazwi is an amazingly strong HIV+ teenager who has dreams of being a policeman (although he's wanted to be a banker or a race car driver in the past).
+Mazwi is an amazingly strong hard working teenager who has dreams of being a policeman (although he's wanted to be a banker or a race car driver in the past).
 He is growing up in a child-headed household and is raised by an older brother & sister.
 He loves science class and is enjoying English as well.
-He will be entering his second year of high school!
+He will be entering his third year of high school!